ambiguousname/jackbox-custom-content/Readme.md

 - World Champions - Champ'd Up
 - Quiplash3 - Quiplash 3

-The program does this because that's what the folders Jackbox Party Pack 7 uses for each game are called.
+The program does this because that's what the folders for each game are called.

 # Making custom responses to specific text for Quiplash 3: